jonlpersson/ed-latimore/site/_posts/2016-09-14-books-id-recommend-to-any-friend.md

 The book is a text on sword fighting strategy written by Japanese swordsman Miyamoto Musashi in the year 1643.

-Although we are well beyond the age of swords, the strategic sabidur&iacute;a laid out in The Book of Five Rings is timeless and has a wide array of applications in the modern world.
+Although we are well beyond the age of swords, the strategic sabiduría laid out in The Book of Five Rings is timeless and has a wide array of applications in the modern world.

 ***Read my collection of notes and big ideas here—&gt; [Book of Five Rings notes and summary](/the-book-of-five-rings-quotes/)***